 Okinawa Reflections

-In October 2025, I travelled to Okinawa as part of my ongoing research for a historical fiction manuscript set in 19th‑century Ryukyu.
-My book project follows a group of bureaucrats navigating the political and cultural pressures of the Japanese annexation, and I knew I couldn’t write about that world responsibly without spending time there myself.
-Even though the book is historical fiction, I wanted to avoid grossly misrepresenting the people, the culture, or the context I was drawing from.
+In October 2025, I travelled to Okinawa as part of my ongoing research for a historical fiction manuscript that is set in 19th‑century Ryukyu.
+This new book project follows a group of bureaucrats navigating the political and cultural pressures of the Japanese annexation, and I couldn’t write about that world responsibly without spending time there myself.
+Even though the work is historical fiction, I wanted to avoid grossly misrepresenting the people, the culture, or the context I was drawing from.

 During the trip, I had the opportunity to teach at a Master Instructor Seminar held at Midorigaoka Park in Naha coordinated with Okinawa Karate Day.
 My session focused on Jion kata bunkai, using applications and tactical logic that tie into themes from the manuscript.
 The work blended structural mechanics, hard‑ and soft‑style concepts, and principle‑based interpretation.
 It was a good chance to share ideas in front of expert practitioners who enjoy the roots of these traditions as much as I do.